 Objects

-The ONHM object and artifact collection ranges from laboratory equipment to diplomatic gifts, dating mostly from the mid-to-late 20th century.
+The Stetten Museum collections range from laboratory equipment to diplomatic gifts, dating mostly from the mid-to-late 20th century.
 These objects tell the stories of individuals, research, and programs across NIH’s Institutes and Centers.

-Explore artifacts the collection with some popular topics below or click here to search the full catalog.
+Click here to search the full catalog.
+You can also explore our collections using some popular topics below.
 If you have specific questions, please email us at history@nih.gov.

 Highlights